top of page

 Page 372 from the Manual of the Corporation of the City of New York showing Professor Mott, M.D. as President of the Medical and Surgical Board and Consulting Surgeon and Consulting Physician of St. Vincent's Hospital.
 St. Vincent's Hospital was established in 1849, but was only identified in the Manual starting in 1861.
 Dr. Mott served continuously as President of the Board from 1849 until his death in 1865.
 Note that his son, Alex.
 B. Mott, M.D. was a Visiting Surgeon at the hospital.

 Early Photograph of Dr. Étienne Destot (1864-1918) at the Hôtel-Dieu, Lyon, France, signed by the photographer Jules Sylvestre, c.
-1896.
-Noted as France's pioneer radiologist, Dr. Destot did much original radiological research while tending to WWI wounded.
+1894.
+Noted as France's pioneer radiologist, Dr. Destot did substantial radiological research while tending to WWI wounded.
 A monaural Stokes stethoscope standing upright on its ear plate is set upon the table.
-Part of an early sphygmomanometer is also resting on the front of the table.
+Part of an early sphygmomanometer used to measure Blood Pressure is also resting on the front of the table.

 In 1896, Scipione Riva-Rocci developed the mercury sphygmomanometer, almost as we know it today.
 The sphygmomanometer could only be used to determine the systolic blood pressure.
 Observing the pulse disappearance via palpation would only allow the measuring physician to observe the point when the artery was fully constricted.
 Dr. Riva-Rocci is on the left side of the photograph taking a patient's blood pressure, c.
 1910